-History Division will be moving to the Simmons Marine Corps History Center, part of the Marine Corps University.
+History Division will be moving to the Warner Center for Advanced Military Studies, part of the Marine Corps University.
 The new state-of-the-art wing will bring together all of the Marine Corps University schools into one unit.
 The structure will offer many new features and amenities for the student body, faculty, and staff at Marine Corps Base Quantico.